jamesschepis/E-Commerce_Sales_Data_Analysis/README.md

 - Maharashtra, the largest purchasing state, experienced a 21% (~₹1 million) decline in sales over the previous 2 months, while sales across top 10 states are all generally trending downward.

 ### **Product Performance**
+- Two products, 'Set' and 'Kurta,' account for 77% of total sales and orders.
+Additionally, four out of the nine products offered contribute 98% of total sales and 97% of orders, indicating a highly concentrated product portfolio.
 - 'Set', the top-selling product, has seen a significant decline in both sales of ~₹4.8 million and order volumes of ~6,200 since April, which is the primary contributor to the overall sales downturn.
 - 'Kurta', the second-best-selling product, experienced a significant drop in May down ~₹1.5 million but showed signs of stabilization in June.
 - 'Western Dress', ranked third in sales, saw a notable sales increase of ~₹1.5 million in May.
 Although it dipped slightly in June, its performance remains ~$1M higher (~32% growth) than its April figures.